-Earlier this week the Mayor of Elmbridge, Councillor Rachael Lake, led guests including Councillors, former Mayors and Royal British Legion representatives in the annual Armed Forces Flag Raising ceremony at the Esher Civic Centre.
+The Mayor of Elmbridge, Councillor Tony Popham, led guests including Councillors, former Mayors and Royal British Legion representatives in the annual Armed Forces Flag Raising ceremony at the Esher Civic Centre.

-The Mayor said, “Elmbridge Borough Council is pleased to be involved in this annual event as it is vital to recognise and support our Armed Forces all over the world for both their work in the past, present and the future and it was a great privilege to have led the ceremony as Mayor of Elmbridge especially as we were unable to mark the occasion in 2020.”
+The Mayor said, “Elmbridge Borough Council are pleased to be involved in this annual event as it is vital to recognise and support our Armed Forces all over the world for both their work in the past, present and the future and it was a great privilege to have led the ceremony as Mayor of Elmbridge especially as we were unable to mark the occasion in 2020.”